Town Clerk: Nanette Rogers

-Dog Licenses are due by April 1st.
+Dog licenses are due by April 1st.
 A current rabies certificate is required.
 If you are unsure if the current certificate is on file, please call the Town Office.
-For your convenience, you may mail or drop off the fee and rabies certificate along with a self-addressed stamped envelope and your license will be mailed to you.
+For your convenience, you may mail or drop off the fee and rabies certificate along with a self-addressed stamped envelope and the license will be mailed to you.

-The fee until April 1st is $11.00 for spayed or neutered dogs and $13.00 for dogs that are not spayed or neutered.
+The fee until April 1st is $11.00 for spayed or neutered dogs and $13.00 for intact dogs.
 Dog licenses obtained after April 1st are subject to a late fee.
 We encourage all dog owners to register their dogs before April 1st.